Dobiasd/articles/from_goto_to_std-transform.md

 ```
 `transform` and `copy_if` show the [map](http://en.wikipedia.org/wiki/Map_%28higher-order_function%29) [filter](http://en.wikipedia.org/wiki/Filter_%28higher-order_function%29) difference more clearly than the two for loops with the same header and just a differing body.

+"But the range-based for loop is shorter and thus more readable." you say?
+In this very small example, this may be the case, but if the loop body would be much longer, the character count difference dissolves and you will be happy that you do not have to look at the body at all in the `transform`/`find_if` version to figure out what it is doing.

+Also passing along a strategy in form of a [`std::function`](http://en.cppreference.com/w/cpp/utility/functional/function) will become easier, since you can just plug it in.

 ## Performance
 "But I have to use the hand written for loop for better performance!" - Nope, you do not have to.
 Even if the `std::transform` version looks like much abstraction induced function call overhead, especially with the lambda function, there is none.
 It is all optimized away by the compiler.